Exploring the evidence that the works of Shakespeare were written by Edward de Vere, 17th Earl of Oxford

 A few children and parents tried out the interactive games and replica of an early modern printing press.
 Several exhibits highlighted colonization of the new world and the underappreciated role persons of color have played in the development of who Shakespeare has come to be today.
 Mark Twain’s Huckleberry Finn winked at me from inside a display case, as if alluding to the fact that “Mark Twain” was as much a pseudonym as “William Shakespeare”.
 Samuel Clemens famously doubted the Stratford grain dealer’s identity as the Bard.
 Attendees perused well-stocked shelves in the larger, brighter museum shop.

 It was not until I emerged back outside into the Folger’s Elizabethan garden under the midsummer sun and white-capped clouds that the answer to my perplexing question became apparent.
-Chiseled right under the feet of the statue of Puck are these words from The Tempest:
+Chiseled right under the feet of the statue of Puck are these words from Midsummer Night’s Dream:

 “Lord, what fooles these mortals be.”